vivekjami/jeff-jr/README.md

 ### Prerequisites
 - Python 3.9+ installed.
 - Telegram bot token from [BotFather](https://telegram.me/BotFather).
-- Hugging Face API key from [Hugging Face](https://huggingface.co/).
+- Google AI API key from [Google AI Studio](https://ai.google.dev/).
-- (Optional) Supabase account for Postgres database.
+- Supabase account with a project (the URL and key are already provided in the .env template).

 ### Installation
 1. **Clone the Repository**: